-Echeveria 'Culibra', also known as Echeveria 'Culebra', is an interesting succulent with rosettes, up to 7 inches (17.5 cm) in diameter, of glaucous, pale blue leaves with pink, wavy margins.
+Echeveria 'Culibra', also known as Echeveria 'Culebra', is an interesting succulent with rosettes of glaucous, pale blue leaves with pink, wavy margins.
+The rosettes grow up to 7 inches (17.5 cm) in diameter.
 Each leaf has a long, raised "cameo" shape known as a "caruncle" on the upper surface.
-In time, the "caruncle" causes the leaf to curl downward at the margins, with the resultant creation of a tubular leaf that reminds on of a cobra that is arched to strike.
+In time, the "caruncle" causes the leaf to curl downward at the margins, with the resultant creation of a tubular leaf that reminds of a cobra arched to strike.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Most common Echeveria species are not complicated succulents to grow, provided you follow a few basic rules.
 First, be careful never to let water sit in the rosette as it can cause rot or fungal diseases that will kill the plant.
 Additionally, remove dead leaves from the bottom of the plant as it grows.
 These dead leaves provide a haven for pests, and Echeverias are susceptible to mealy bugs.
 As with all succulents, careful watering habits and plenty of light will help ensure success.

 Repot as needed, preferably during the warm season.
 To repot a succulent, make sure the soil is dry before repotting, then gently remove the pot.
 Knock away the old soil from the roots, remove any rotted or dead roots in the process.
 Treat any cuts with a fungicide.